hr-rfp55-iroh/FEC/README.md

 The front end capstone project to create a client-facing retail retail web portal using React.

+## Purpose

+The project was designed to cultivate and grow our understanding of building, maintaining, and optimizing a full react application.
+While the project was completed as a group, each individual was fully responsible for their component.
+This allowed

 # Application Components
 ## Product Overview